mikewest/internetdrafts/first-party-cookies/draft.md

-The terms "active document", "ancestor browsing context", "browsing context", "document", "iframe srcdoc document", "parent browsing context", and "top-level browsing context" are defined in the HTML Living Standard. {{HTML}}
+The terms "active document", "ancestor browsing context", "browsing context", "document", "iframe srcdoc document", "parent browsing context", and "top-level browsing context" are defined in the HTML Living Standard {{HTML}}.

+"Web Workers", "dedicated workers", "owner document", "list of relevant documents", and "shared workers" are defined in the Web Workers specification
+{{WORKERS}}.

+"Service Workers" are defined in the Service Workers specification
+{{SERVICE-WORKERS}}.

 The term "origin", the mechanism of deriving an origin from a URI, and the "the same" matching algorithm for origins are defined in {{RFC6454}}.